 Katie: (after seeing Abdul speak for the first time) So THAT's what he sounds like.

-Would Hit a Girl: In the prank episode, when Gustavo and Kelly are pretending to be each other, Gustavo laughs at Kelly's attempting to mock him, but she punches him, and he falls to the floor, followed by this:
+Would Hit a Girl: Played with In the "Big Time Pranks" when Gustavo and Kelly are pretending to be each other, Gustavo laughs at Kelly's attempting to mock him, but she punches him, and he falls to the floor, followed by this:

 Kelly: And you can't punch back, because I'm a girl.